 Before joining UCI in 2001, Jay was on the faculty of the Geological Sciences Department at the University of Texas at Austin, where he helped launch the program in climate and the UT Environmental Science Institute .

-He is currently working on his first book on groundwater depletion around the world.
+He is currently working on his first book on the disappearance of groundwater resources the world over.

 Publicity photos can be downloaded here.